malminhas/trains/README.md

    -V --version            Show version.

    Examples
-   1. trains from TWY to PAD:
+   1. trains from RDG to PAD:
-   trains.py TWY PAD
+   trains.py RDG PAD
 ```
 Here's an example invocation for trains from London Paddington to Reading:
 ```